 You Were Prevented From Appearing Due to an Emergency

 Emergencies happen.
 Circumstances beyond your control could prevent you from attending your court date.
-For example, you could have a serious health event or you could be in a car accident.
-Both of these situations could excuse your absence in court in California.
+For example, you could have a serious health event, or you could be involved in a car accident.
+Both of these situations could excuse your absence from court in California.

 You Did Not Sign a Promise to Appear in Court

 Technically, you only have to appear in court if you signed an agreement saying you would do so.
-However, this agreement is generally found on your ticket.
+However, this agreement can generally be found on your ticket.
 Most law enforcement officers will make you sign this agreement before handing over your ticket.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form